almostearthling/when-command/README.md

 - `-W`/`--whenever` _PATH_: specify the path to the whenever executable (defaults to the one found in the PATH if any, otherwise exit with error)
 - `-L`/`--log-level` _LEVEL_: specify the log level, all **whenever** levels are supported (default: _info_, specific to `start`)
 - `-h`/`--help`: print help for the specific command

+For the moment, due to the lack of access to some of the Python modules necessary for [pystray](https://github.com/moses-palmer/pystray) to work correctly, running the resident **whenever** wrapper is not possible on Linux.
+However `poetry run when config` can be used to create and edit a **whenever** configuration file, and **whenever_tray** is available as a consistent wrapper.

 **NOTE**: **When** can be run in _debug mode_, that is, it will not catch exceptions, and will use a _DEBUG_ suffix for the application data directory: it also displays a color scheme that is neither dark nor light to underline its particular state.
 This behaviour can be enabled by setting `'DEBUG': True` in the instantiation of `AppConfig` in _lib/repocfg.py_, instead of the current `True` value.
 This is useful when testing the application when an existing instance of **whenever** is running in production mode, possibly using the **whenever_tray** utility that normally shares the application data directory with **When** (starting with release 0.1.6).
 Note that a debug version of **whenever** should be used when a release version is running, because a debug version will not complain and refuse to start in case a non-debug version of the scheduler is already running.
 The full path to the desired **whenever** executable can be provided on the command line using the `-W` option.